 What is Bridge?

-Bridge is a patient engagement solution that provides patients with online access to essential tools, enabling patients to manage a variety of aspects of their health records and care.
+Bridge is a patient engagement solution that provides patients with online entry points to essential tools, enabling patients to manage a variety of aspects of their health records and enables them to seek care.
 Patient portals help stimulate and improve better physician-patient relationships and give patients more control regarding their overall healthcare experience.
 Bridge provides an opportunity for health organizations to increase patient engagement, promote loyalty, better manage costs, and increase workflow efficiencies.

 Bridge is more than just a patient portal; it is, in fact, a comprehensive patient engagement solution.